thaisonho/thaisonho/README.md

 # Greetings

-I'm Thai Son, also know at James, welcom to my Github page.
+I'm Thai Son, also know at James, welcome to my Github page.

 # Whoami